 1957 - 1558 Drexel Avenue NE, Winter Haven FL.
 Sold to Jettie Ann Gaines.
 Deeded to Ambrose Gaines.

 1957 - The James I. and Dorothy W. Wherry Jr. House, 1517 Drexel Avenue NE, Winter Haven FL.
 Sold to Walter B. and Shirley M. Elkins.
 Sold in 1971 to Peter and Rose Cangemi.
 Sold in 2001 to Andrew Weaving.
 Sold in 2007 to Nikole Helmers.
 Sold in 2010 to Branch Banking and Trust Company.
 Sold in 2011 to Roy Sloane and Judith Francis.

 1958 - The Henry House, Bartow FL.
+Addition by Leedy.
+Fire in 2020.
 Status unknown; do you know where it is?

 1963 - The SAE Fraternity House, 2 Fraternity Drive, Gainesville FL.
 Three level building at the University of Florida.
 Included a quiet wing with designated spaces for sleep and study and an active wing with a recreation room, kitchen, and dining areas.
 The wings were connected by covered bridges.
 Built by Guy Cleveland Construction, Gainesville and John Wood and Associates, Winter Haven.

 1963 - The Dormon Residence, 550 Lake Otis Drive SE, Winter Haven FL.
 Sold in 2011 to Michael D. Long.

 1963 - The Ellison House, 1602 8th Street SE, Winter Haven FL.
 Major addition in 1999.
 Sold in 2020 to Dominick Stewart.